 1 Timothy – 2:1-4

 “First of all, then, I ask that supplications, prayers, petitions, and thanksgivings be offered for everyone, for kings and for all in authority, that we may lead a quiet and tranquil life in all devotion and dignity.
-This is good and pleasing to God our savior, who wills everyone to be saved and to come to knowledge of the truth.”
+This is good and pleasing to God our savior, who wills everyone to be saved and to come to the knowledge of the truth.”

-Capital punishment inveighs against the will of God, because it never helps to facilitate God’s desire that everyone be saved and come to the knowledge of the truth.
+Capital punishment inveighs against the will of God because it never helps to facilitate God’s desire that everyone be saved and come to the knowledge of the truth.
 Capital punishment doesn’t care about salvation; it is only concerned with terminating human life.
 It is quite similar to abortion in this way.
-There is much greater good to be achieved in a person who has committed a heinous crime spending their life in prison and turning their heart to God, than there is in killing that person before they have a chance to discover the love of Jesus Christ.
+There is much greater good to be achieved in a person who has committed a heinous crime spending their life in prison and turning their heart to God than there is in killing that person before they have a chance to discover the love of Jesus Christ.

 I hear people say that there is some cathartic value in capital punishment for the family of the victim of a violent crime.
 That, somehow, through the death of the person who killed their loved one, the victim’s family is supposed to find closure.
 On the contrary, God himself said that catharsis comes through forgiveness.
 Closure does not come through revenge or ‘get-back’.
 Healing does not come through an eye for an eye.
 Terminating the life the person who killed your loved one does not bring your loved one back.
 The death of Jesus on the cross teaches us that the best thing that can come through death is new life.
 Therefore, the best hope for a person who wrongly takes the life of another is for them to learn from what they did, repent, turn their heart to God, and then bear witness to his mercy.
 Is it hard to desire the best for a person who hurt us?
-Of course, but if forgiveness and love were always easy for us do then there would be a lot more people in Heaven right now.
+Of course, but if forgiveness and love were always easy for us to do then there would be a lot more people in Heaven right now.

 Ultimately, all capital punishment is, is an easy way out.
 It takes us off the hook of forgiving, loving, and desiring the greater good for the person and society.
 It allows us to quit and give up on people.
 I am so thankful that God did not give up on me; therefore, I will never give up anyone.
 I deserved death and Christ gave me life.